byjg/php-serializer/docs/objectcopy.md

+---
+sidebar_position: 2
+---

 # ObjectCopy class

-The class ObjectCopy is used to copy the contents from one object to another.
+The `ObjectCopy` class is used to copy the contents from one object to another.

-The target object doesn't need to have the same properties as the source object as you can apply transformations that allow you match source and target.
+The target object doesn't need to have the same properties as the source object, as you can apply transformations that allow you to match the source and target.

 ```php
 Object::copy(